techgrounds/cloud-6-repo-rupaliBC/02_Cloud_1/AWS_01Infra.md

 .

 ### Resultaat
+### Availability zones
+(AZs) are isolated locations within data center regions from which public cloud services originate and operate.
+### Regions
+Regions are geographic locations in which public cloud service providers' data centers reside.
+### Edge Location
+An edge location is where end users access services located at AWS.
+They are located in most of the major cities around the world and are specifically used by CloudFront (CDN) to distribute content to end user to reduce latency.
 ### Why would you choose one region over another?

 Five important factors that you must consider when choosing an AWS region and availability zones for new services.